 William Hancock Kelly

 Kelly was commissioned lieutenant on 16 May 1776 and commanded the brig Hope 14 in North American waters with this rank during 1777-8.
-His vessel was fortunate to escape capture by the French fleet at the defence of New York in July 1778 when the Nova Scotia convoy she was bringing in was warned off by loyalist craft.
+His vessel was fortunate to escape capture by a French fleet at the defence of New York in July 1778 when the Nova Scotia convoy she was bringing in was warned off by loyalist craft.
 He was later employed as a lieutenant of the Sultan 74, Captain Alan Gardner, seeing service in the Leeward Islands during 1779.

-The Gibraltar was present with the Mediterranean fleet in the spring of 1799, and participating in operations following the breakout of the Brest fleet on 25 April.
-In February 1800 the Gibraltar hit the ground in Finisterre Bay but sustained little damage, and after a brief period in Plymouth she rejoined the Channel fleet in June, later sailing for Gibraltar.
-She was attached to Rear-Admiral Sir John Borlase Warren’s squadron that left its station at Cadiz to search for Rear-Admiral Ganteaume’s during that officer’s cruise of January – July 1801.
+The Gibraltar was present with the Mediterranean Fleet in operations following the breakout of the Brest Fleet on 25 April 1799, and on 11 October she departed Torbay from Plymouth.
+In February 1800 she sailed around to Plymouth from the Channel Fleet rendezvous in Torbay, having lost her rudder in a violent gale, and in proceeding up the harbour she hit a mudbank in Firestone Bay, although she happily sustained little damage despite remaining ashore until the high tide.
+After a brief period in Plymouth she rejoined the Channel fleet in June, collecting Lieutenant-General Sir James Pulteney’s troops from Vigo on 2 September and later sailing for Gibraltar.
+She was subsequently attached to Rear-Admiral Sir John Borlase Warren’s squadron that left its station at Cadiz to search for Rear-Admiral Honore Ganteaume’s force during that officer’s cruise from January – July 1801.